syakushevich/test-task/README.md

 - Choose payment method
 - Ship the order

+Modules should communicate with each other via their public APIs.

 Your task within the test is to implement the code that will fulfil these acceptance criteria:

 1. When the auction is finished, the system should send email notification to the winning bidder
 2. When selecting the shipping method, a total order price should be calculated with added shipping cost:
    1. When shipping method A is selected, then the shipping price should be equal to weight rounded up to 1kg times $2,
-   2. When shipping method B is selected, when the shipping price should be equal to package volume (in m3) times an id field fetched from https://official-joke-api.appspot.com/random_joke divided by a 100.
+   2. When shipping method B is selected, when the shipping price should be equal to package volume (in m3) times an id field fetched from https://official-joke-api.appspot.com/random_joke.
 3. Add an action to Users module that would allow user to add shipping address to their data and when shipping the Order use the shipping address from the User.
 When the user doesn’t have one - throw an error.
 Shipping address should contain city, zip code and street address, all required strings.